DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 ![screen shot of nav ul-list](docs/readme-images/nav-list.png)

-- During physical device testing Safari ios mobile did not render the icons in the timetable correctly.
+- During physical device/browser testing Safari ios mobile did not render the icons in the timetable correctly.
+All other browsers displayed the icons correctly.

 ![screen shot of timetable bug](docs/readme-images/timetable-bug-new.png)